-We approached this question by designing, in the simplest possible setting, two probabilistic toy models that implement the ``correlations'' scenario and the ``groups'' scenario (see Sec.~\ref{Theor_1}) named ``FCI'' (Sec.~\ref{FCI}) and ``S2G'' (Sec.~\ref{S2G}) respectively.
-These models and the associated scenarios are not mutually exclusive: the presence of groups does induce correlations, while correlations, if strong enough, can also induce an ``impression'' of groups.
-However, the FCI model is conceived such that only feature-feature couplings are enforced in a manner that does not introduce any unintended assumption, by means of a maximum-entropy approach~\cite{Jaynes}.
-This is meant to ``simulate'' an overal level of pairwise similarity between the questions of a hypothetical survey, assuming that the hypothetical system from which the answers are obtained is otherwise maximally random.
-Moreover, there is a non-vanishing correlation interval for which (under a certain, meaningful projection) the S2G model has a bimodal probability distribution (Sec.~\ref{FCIvS2G}), while the FCI model has a unimodal distribution.
-One can say that, for this interval, the group structure of S2G is manifested, while the feature-feature couplings of FCI do not yet create the impression of groups.
-The boundaries of this inteval are well defined, via the symmetry breaking phase transition of S2G on the low-correlation side and the one of FCI on the high-correlation side.
+We approached the ``groups or redundancies?'' question by designing, in the simplest possible setting, two probabilistic toy models that implement the ``redundancies'' scenario and the ``groups'' scenario (see Sec.~\ref{Theor_1}), named ``FCI'' (Sec.~\ref{FCI}) and ``S2G'' (Sec.~\ref{S2G}) respectively.
+The FCI model only enforces feature-feature couplings, in a manner that does not introduce any unintended assumption, by means of a maximum-entropy formulation~\cite{Jaynes}.
+This is meant to ``simulate'' an overall level of pairwise overlap between the questions of a hypothetical survey, assuming that the hypothetical system from which the answers are obtained is otherwise maximally random.
+We have shown that there is a non-vanishing correlation interval (Sec.~\ref{FCIvS2G}) for which the S2G model induces a bimodal $F_{+}$-distribution, while the FCI model induces a unimodal $F_{+}$-distribution, where $F_{+}$ is a 1-dimensional projection of the cultural space that is very informative for that context.
+We argued that, for this interval, the groups of S2G are obvious, while the feature-feature couplings of FCI too weak to imitate such groups -- when peaks are present, most vectors sampled from the distribution can be unambiguously assigned to one of two categories, based on their $F_{+}$ value.
+The boundaries of this interval are well defined, via the symmetry breaking phase transition of S2G on the low-correlation side and the one of FCI on the high-correlation side.